dharinparekh/Clipper-Co/README.md

 ## How to use this feature?
 The gui isn't built yet but works standalone, go into the respective os folder and execute the following command

-for the pc which is getting connected to host
+For the pc which is getting connected to host:

 ```python
 >> python copy_text_receive.py
 ```
-for the pc which is going to be the host
+For the pc which is going to be the host:

 ```python
 >> python copy_text_send.py